 Hyperledger Fabric has been designed to allow network starters to choose a consensus mechanism that best represents the relationships that exist between participants.
 As with privacy, there is a spectrum of needs; from networks that are highly structured in their relationships to those that are more peer-to-peer.

-We’ll learn more about the Hyperledger Fabric consensus mechanisms, which currently include SOLO and Kafka.
+We’ll learn more about the Hyperledger Fabric consensus mechanisms, which currently include Kafka, and Raft.

 Where can I learn more?¶